ARCTraining/swd3_sw_dev/04-tools-II.md

 1. Stick with it

-We suggest [black](https://pypi.org/project/black/) because it has very few options with which to fiddle.
+We suggest [black](https://pypi.org/project/black/) because it has very few options with which to confuse you.

 ## Formatting example